SmartEnCity – Towards Smart Zero CO2 Cities across Europe

 - Achieving a significant reduction in demand in the existing residential building stock, through cost-effective low energy retrofitting actions at district scale.

 - Increasing the Renewable Energy Sources’ share of energy supply, through the use of locally available sources.

 - Enhancing the use of clean energy in urban mobility, both for citizens and goods, by means of extensive deployment of green vehicles and intelligent infrastructure.

-An extensive use of Information and Communication Technologies is planned to achieve integration and consistency in demo planning and implementation, and to enable further benefits and secure involvement of citizens.
+An extensive use of Information and Communication Technologies was planned to achieve integration and consistency in demo planning and implementation, and to enable further benefits and secure involvement of citizens.

-These actions will be aligned to city-specific “Integrated Urban Plans”, and the process will be replicated in two Follower cities:
+These actions have been aligned to city-specific “Integrated Urban Plans”, and the process has been replicated in two Follower Cities:

-to ensure adaptability and maximise the project’s impact.
-Additionally, a SmartEnCity Network of further cities will be set up to support project replication at European scale.
+to ensure adaptability and to maximise the project’s impact.
+Additionally, a SmartEnCity Network of further cities has been set up to support project replication at European scale.